signetlabdei/sem/docs/getting-started.rst

    >>> filename = "/tmp/wifi-tcp-sims.json"
    >>> campaign = CampaignManager.new(ns_path, script, filename)

+Internally, SEM also checks whether the path points to a valid ns-3 installation and whether the script is available or not.
+An error is also raised if the filename points to an already existing file.

 CampaignManager objects can be directly printed to inspect the status of the campaign: